Defending Against Federal Mail And Wire Fraud Charges

 Have you been indicted, or do you think there is a chance you might be charged with a criminal offense involving mail and wire fraud?

 Contact Paul to schedule your confidential meeting to discuss the specifics of your situation and the options available to protect and defend you against such broad-based charges.
-Call 713-364-0209 or email the firm today.
-Free initial consultations.
+Call 713-364-0209 or email the firm today for initial consultations.